Why using Kotlin Coroutines?

 - The code will unnecessarily get bigger and more complicated.

-To see those problems well, imagine the following situation: You open and quickly close a view.
+To see those problems clearly, imagine the following situation: You open and quickly close a view.
 While opening, you might have started multiple threads that fetch and process data.
-Without cancelling them, they will still be doing their job and trying to modify a view that does not exist anymore.
+Without cancelling them, they will still be doing their job and trying to modify a view that no longer exists.
 This means unnecessary work for your device, possible exceptions in the background, and who knows what other unexpected results.

 Considering all these problems, let's look for a better solution.